PySimpleGUI/PySimpleGUI/readme_creator/4_Release_notes.md

 ## Author

-Mike - who wrote PySimpleGUI is not important.
-It's the software that's important
+***Who*** wrote PySimpleGUI is not important.
+What's important is that it works well and enables anyone that wants to create a GUI to do so.

 ## License